Welcome to AXIS Counselling/ISVA Vacancies

 If client reports to the police

-- Support clients through the criminal justice system, explaining the procedures and their role and rights within the system.
+- Support client through the criminal justice system, explaining the procedures and their role and rights within the system.

-- Support clients to report to the Police; and during the trial phase in conjunction with Witness Services (if applicable)
+- Support the client to report to the Police and during the trial phase in conjunction with Witness Services

-- Liaise with the police and CPS on behalf of the client, with the client’s consent, and adhere to confidentiality policy in relation to release of information.
+- Liaise with the police and CPS on behalf of the client, with the client’s consent and adhering to confidentiality policy in relation to release of information.

-- Keep the client and Parent/Guardian/Carer informed about case progress on behalf of the police in line with the requirement of the Victims Code of Practice
+- Keep the client informed about case progress on behalf of the police in line with the requirement of the Victims Code of Practice

 - Manage a caseload

-- Maintain and monitor records of all cases
+- Maintain and monitor digital records of all cases

 - Follow procedures and protocols with other services so that the safety of the clients is kept central to any process

 - Note and feed back to other agencies any consistent difficulties clients are having accessing their service.

 - Contribute to the development of service policies, protocols, guidelines and strategies within area of practice as necessary

 - Develop and maintain effective communication systems with key partners including police, CPS, court services, social care, education, Victim Support, witness service, voluntary and statutory sector organisations.

 - Any other duties the ISVA Manager, Senior ISVA or CEO considers appropriate.

 - Identify and attend appropriate training opportunities

 - Any other duties as directed by your Line Manager